rubrikinc/azure-roledefinition-cloud-native-protection-for-azure/README.md

-# CloudFormation Templates - Cloud-Native Protection for AWS
+# Cloud-Native Protection for Azure

-# AWS CloudFormation Template: Native Protection
+# Azure Role Definition

 This repository contains CloudFormation Templates designed to help complete the AWS configuration process required for Rubrik Polaris to protect cloud native applications in Amazon Web Services.
 These templates are not intended for use outside of Rubrik Polaris.

 # :blue_book: Documentation

 Here are some resources to get you started!
-If you find any challenges from this project are not properly documented or are unclear, please [raise an issue](https://github.com/rubrikinc/use-case-aws-cloudformation-templates-native-protection/issues/new/choose) and let us know!
+If you find any challenges from this project are not properly documented or are unclear, please [raise an issue](https://github.com/rubrikinc/azure-roledefinition-cloud-native-protection-for-azure/issues/new/choose) and let us know!
 This is a fun, safe environment - don't worry if you're a GitHub newbie! :heart:

 * [Quick Start Guide](/docs/quick-start.md)